 - 60-120 zip ties (Dollar Tree!)

-- 3 yards utility netting (I got mine from Joann’s and cut it in half horizontally)
+- 3 yards utility netting (I got mine from JOANN’s and cut it in half horizontally)

-How to Make a Ball Pit Out of PVC Pipes:
+How to Make a Ball Pit Out of PVC Pipes

-Once you’ve made the PVC pipe frame, secure the netting using zip ties around the exterior of the ball pit (on the top and bottom pipes).
+Next, once you’ve made the PVC pipe frame, secure the netting using zip ties around the exterior of the ball pit (on the top and bottom pipes).

 Once you have completely secured the netting around the ball pit, clip the zip ties so they are not sticking out.
 No one wants a hurt hand from them.

-Another great, but more expensive idea, is buying some of those pit foam blocks and putting them in.
-You can find them on Amazon.)
+Thus, another great, but more expensive idea, is buying some of those pit foam blocks and putting them in.
+(You can find them on Amazon.)